 You could easily spend all day at Pompeii – in fact, you could probably spend a couple of days and still not feel like you’ve seen everything.
 Or you could spend just a few hours and get a decent impression of what is there.

 Otherwise, it’s easy to get to Pompeii by direct train from Naples, on either the Circumvesuviana line or on Trenitalia (which I would recommend as the better option).
 If you want to visit Pompeii from Naples by yourself, I have also put together a suggested itinerary with information about the highlights.
-I hope it’s useful.